-- 0.5 oz olive oil
+- 2 Tbsp olive oil (1 oz)

 Condiments & Spices

-- Splash of white wine (optional)
+- 2 Tbsp white or red wine (optional)

-- Salt & Pepper
+- Salt & pepper to taste

 - Steam the spaghetti squash by removing the seeds and roughly slicing it into chunks and then putting it in a pot with a steamer basket and water at the bottom, covered.
 This takes about 25-35 minutes to cook spaghetti squash this way, depending on the size of the chunks.
 You could also roast it at 400 degrees, cut in half, salted and peppered with a little oil, faced flat side down on parchment paper.

 - Clean dirt off the mushrooms with a paper towel.
 Then shred them lengthwise into large chunks.
-(See photo below)

 - Chanterelles have a LOT of water in them.
-They need to be dehydrated before they can be sautéed.
+They need to be dehydrated before they can be sautéed in oil.
 Start by cooking them on low/medium heat, uncovered, with nothing else.
 They will release a lot of water.
 Continue cooking them in this way until it seems like they aren't releasing any more water and the water has evaporated, but before they start sticking.
 They will cook down in volume a LOT.